 Six is officially the new magic number when it comes to how many prunes a day provide bone-building benefit.
 The recently published clinical trial confirms the preliminary results I reported earlier — and makes getting enough prunes in our daily diet a real possibility!

-Here is more about the study findings along with two great Thanksgiving side dish recipes that include prunes:
+Here is more about the study findings along with two great side dish recipes that include prunes:

 Clear findings: prunes are good for bones

 Researchers ran a 6-month trial comprising 48 women in their late 60s/early 70s who were identified as having osteopenia, in which 16 participants ate 50 g, or roughly 6 prunes, 16 others ate 100 g, or 9-10 prunes, and the remaining 16 was a control group and ate dried apples instead.
 (Watch an interview I conducted with researcher Dr. Shirin Hooshmand while the study was ongoing.)